scriptPilot/app-framework/README.md

 1. Run `mkdir <app_name>` to create a new folder for the application
 2. Run `cd <app_name>` to open the newly created folder
 3. Run `echo {} > package.json` to create an empty package file
-4. Run `npm install app-framework@latest` to install latest development release
+4. Run `npm install --save app-framework@latest` to install latest development release
 5. Run `npm run dev` to open application on development server

 ## CLI Commands